D02-1/repetition-while-vs-do-while/README.md

 ### :green_circle: do while loop practice

-A user is currently watching TV on channel 1. :tv: The TV programm on channel 1 is boring and the user browses through the different TV channels.
+A user is currently watching TV on channel 1. :tv: The TV programm on channel 1 is boring and the user starts browsing through the different TV channels.

 1. Use Math random to determine a number between 1 - 25.
 The random generated number, is the channel, where a interesting TV programm running.